-ACS 597, Architectural Acoustics Theory and Research (new number will be ACS 552)
+ACS 552, Architectural Acoustics Theory and Research

 This 3-credit graduate course will cover underlying theory and commonly used research methods in architectural acoustics.
 The theory topics will include reflections from infinite surfaces and finite objects, absorption mechanisms, and psychoacoustics concepts specific to architectural acoustics.
 The research methods that will be discussed include room acoustics impulse response measurements, modeling of room acoustics using commercially- available software, and experimental design of subjective listening tests.
 A set of recently published research articles related to these topics will also be examined in detail.